kjenney/pulumi-bootstrap/README.md

 aws-vault exec {{some-profile}} -- pulumi up
 ```

+## Secrets

+Secrets are in their own stack.
+See the README.md at `infra/secrets` for more details on how to manage your environment secrets.

 ## Deploying CodePipeline

-We'll deploy a CodePipeline which will in turn deploy all of the infrastructure we need in our environment - including updating the existing CodePipeline when changes are commited.
+CodePipeline is used to deploy all of the infrastructure in our environment - including updating itself.

+There are a number of dependencies to deploying CodePipeline with CodeBuild Projects.
+These dependencies are in their separate stacks.
+For example `pipeline-iam` is a stack that creates IAM Roles and Policies that allow the CodeBuild projects deploying infrastructure to do what they need to do.

 ## Deploying VPC